-Finno-Ugrian Days, which have been marked since 1928, have developed into one of the most important series of events that acquaints the wider public with Finno-Ugric peoples and strengthens the ties between them.
+Finno-Ugrian Days, which have been celebrated since 1928, have developed into one of the most important series of events that acquaint the wider public with Finno-Ugric peoples and strengthens the ties between them.

-According to a decision made by the 4th; Finno-Ugric Cultural Congress in Helsinki in 1931, the Finno-Ugrian Days are held annually on the third weekend of October in Estonia, Finland, and Hungary.
-Over the last few years, Finno-Ugric events have also been organised at this time in Russia’s Finno-Ugric regions.
+According to a decision made by the 4th Finno-Ugric Cultural Congress in Helsinki in 1931, Finno-Ugrian Days are held annually on the third weekend of October in Estonia, Finland, and Hungary.
+Over the last few years, Finno-Ugric events have also been organized at this time in Russia’s Finno-Ugric regions.

-In February 2011, the Estonian parliament Riigikogu approved a bill, according to which Finno-Ugrian Day is a national day, to be marked on the third Saturday of October.
+In February 2011, the Riigikogu (Estonian parliament) approved a bill that deemed Finno-Ugrian Day a national day to be marked on the third Saturday of October.
 The Estonian flag is to be flown on that day.

-In Estonia, one can attend Finno-Ugric concerts, films literary events as part of the Finno-Ugrian Days organized by NPO Fenno-Ugria.
-Finno-Ugrian days are attended by musicians, writers, artists, and other guests from Russia’s Finno-Ugric areas, as well as from Finland and Hungary.
+In Estonia, one can attend concerts of Finno-Ugric music, films and literary events as part of the Finno-Ugrian Days organized by NGO Fenno-Ugria.
+Many musicians, writers, artists, and other guests from Russia’s Finno-Ugric areas, as well as from Finland and Hungary visit these events.

-The central events of Finno-Ugrian Days are traditionally held in Tallinn and Tartu, but Finno-Ugric performers travel all across Estonia during this October week, visiting schools and local cultural centres.
+The main events of Finno-Ugrian Days are traditionally held in Tallinn and Tartu, but Finno-Ugric performers travel all across Estonia during this week of October, visiting schools and local cultural centers.

 The aim of Finno-Ugrian Days is cultural and educational cooperation between Estonia, Finland, Hungary and Finno-Ugric peoples living in Russia.
 As well as to introduce kindred peoples of the wider audience to each other and to strengthen cultural self-awareness.